Aaron-Guerrero/Dinodestinations/README.md

 ## Challenges

--We ran into numerous challenges.
+We ran into numerous challenges.
 Setting up the API to Google Maps was one major challenge.
 Another was setting up a database to collect user information.
 Once a domain name was set aide - using porkbun to get the website displaying properly also proved a challenge - which was ultimately not overcome.

 ## Future Enhancements

--Implementing host/domain for the website.
--Adding additional features like a community chat, dino games, and more!
+In the near future, we plan on implementing a host/domain for the website.
+We also would like to add addiional features to enhance user experience like a community chat, dinosour games, and more!

-## Contact

-[Contact info for the team]